The Beautiful and Damned: Critical analysis

-According to Fitzgerald scholar James L. W. West III, The Beautiful and Damned is concerned with the question of 'vocation': 'What does one do with oneself when one has nothing to do?'
+According to scholar James L. W. West III, The Beautiful and Damned focuses on the question of 'vocation': 'What does one do with oneself when one has nothing to do?'
 According to West, "Fitzgerald applied the question of vocation largely to his male characters, but he saw that women too needed meaningful roles in life."
 Fitzgerald presents Gloria as a woman whose vocation is nothing more than to catch a husband.
-After her marriage to Anthony, Gloria's sole vocation is to slide into indulgence and indolence, while her husband's sole vocation is to wait for his inheritance, during which time he slides into depression and alcoholism.
+After their marriage, Gloria's sole vocation is to slide into indolence, while her husband's sole vocation is to wait for his inheritance as he slides into alcoholism.